Martin Bidař: 2014–15 season

 In 2014–2015, Dušková/Bidař continued on the JGP series, finishing tenth in Estonia and eighth in Germany.
 They came in eighth at the 2015 World Junior Championships in Tallinn, Estonia, after placing ninth in both segments.

-2015–16 season: World Junior champions
+2015–16 season: World Junior champions, Winter Youth Olympic silver medalists

 Although based mainly in the Czech Republic, Dušková/Bidař also spent some time training in Montreal and Sochi in the summer of 2015 and made another visit to Montreal during the competitive season.

 Competing in the 2015 JGP series, Dušková/Bidař won a silver medal in August in Linz, Austria, and finished fourth the following month in Riga, Latvia.
 The results qualified them for the 2015 JGP Final, held in December 2015 in Barcelona, Spain.
 Ranked third in the short program and second in the free skate, Dušková/Bidař edged out Russia's Atakhanova/Spiridonov by 0.33 for the silver medal behind Borisova/Sopot, who won gold by a margin of 9.53 points.
 They became the first Czech pair to step on the podium at a JGP Final.